jina-ai/finetuner/docs/walkthrough/using-callbacks.md

            INFO     Pushing artifact to Hubble ...                                                       __main__.py:231
 ```

 The evaluation callback is triggered at the end of each epoch, in which the model is evaluated using the `query_data` and `index_data` datasets that were provided when the callback was created.
 It is worth noting that the evaluation callback and the eval_data parameter of the fit method do not do the same thing.
-The eval data parameter takes a Document Array (or the name of one that has been pushed on Hubble) and uses its contents to evaluate the loss of the model whereas the evaluation callback is used to evaluate the quality of the searches using metrics such as average precision and recall.
+The eval data parameter takes a `DocumentArray` (or the name of one that has been pushed on Hubble) and uses its contents to evaluate the loss of the model whereas the evaluation callback is used to evaluate the quality of the searches using metrics such as average precision and recall.
 These search metrics can be used by other callbacks if the evaluation callback is first in the list of callbacks when creating a run.

-## Best Model Checkpoint
+## BestModelCheckpoint

 This callback evaluates the performance of the model at the end of each epoch, and keeps a record of the best perfoming model across all epochs.
 Once fitting is finished the best performing model is saved instead of the most recent model.
-The definition of 'best' used by the callback is provided by the `monitor` parameter of the callback.
+The definition of best is based on two parameters:

+- `monitor`: The metric that is used to compare models to each other.
 By default this value is 'val_loss', the loss function calculated using the evaluation data, however the loss calculated on the training data can be used instead with 'train_loss'; any metric that is recorded by the evaluation callback can also be used.
-Then, the `mode` parameter specifies wether the monitored metric should be maximised ('max') or minimised ('min').
+- `mode`: Whether the monitored metric should be maximised ('max') or minimised ('min').
 By default the mode is set to auto, meaning that it will automatically chose the correct mode depending on the chosen metric: 'min' if the metric is loss and 'max' if the metric is one recorded by the evaluation callback.

 The console output below shows how the evaluation loss of the model is monitored between each epoch, and how the best performing model is tracked.
 Since the final model has a higher loss than the previously recorded best model, the best model will be saved instead of the latest one.

 ```bash